remg427/misp42splunk/README.md

 The app is designed to be easy to install, set up and maintain using the Splunk GUI without directly editing files.

-MISP instances must be version 2.4.97 or above (new REST API).
+MISP instances must be version 2.4.98 or above (new REST API).

+**misp42splunk version >=2.1.3**: if the filter "to_ids" is used, only matching attributes of objects are returned. it could result into partial data.

 ## Several MISP instances
 As before, you can use **as many MISP instances as you like!** and now with version >= 2.1.0, this is easy to manage/use.